SaiVenkatM/DL244_SegmentationProject/README.md

-# 3D abdominal multi-organ segmentation
+# 3D abdominal organ segmentation

 This repository contains pytorch implementation of single task and multitask models.